tromey/emacs-ffi/README.md

   Lisp integer.
 Note that this may result in the value being truncated; currently there is nothing that can be done about this.

-* A C pointer will be returned as a bit-vector, as there is no way to define a new type from an Emacs module.
-Hopefully this will change someday.
+* A C pointer will be returned as a user-pointer (a new Lisp type introduced by the dynamic module patch).

 # Exported Functions